dgaydukov/cert-aws/files/sa.md

 * sharing with organization - share resource with whole organization or with OU.
 For this to work master account should enable resource sharing within organization.
 If it's not done you can't share resources with organization, but you can still use individual sharing.
 * individual sharing - share resource with individual account

+###### DataSync
+DataSync - online data transfer service that simplifies/automates/accelerates copying large amounts of data to and from s3/efs/FSx over the internet/Direct Connect.
+How it works:
+* uses a purpose-built network protocol and scale-out architecture to accelerate transfer to and from AWS.
+* automatically scales and handles moving files and objects, scheduling data transfers, monitoring the progress of transfers, encryption, verification of data transfers, and notifying customers of any issues
+If you want to migrate on-premise data to aws you should:
+* make an initial copy of your entire dataset
+* schedule subsequent incremental transfers of changing data until the final cut-over from on-premises to AWS During migration DataSync:
+* includes encryption and integrity validation to help make sure your data arrives securely, intact, and ready to use
+* can schedule your migration to run during off-hours, limit network bandwidth to offload network
+* can preserve metadata between storage systems that have similar metadata structures
+* can use filters to include/exclude specific set of files
+* migrate archive data directory to Glacier
+* can build your data lake, by automating the transfer of valuable on-premises data sets to s3
+* performs integrity checks to ensure transfered data is correspond to source data, by calculating file checksum and sompare it with on-premise file checksum
+* you can monitor transfer progress in CloudWatch (how many files and total volume)
+* ensure file transfer even if some interruption (like network problem).
+In this case DataSync will resume file transfer and complete it after failed attempt
+* use direct connect + vpc endpoint so data transfer happens inside vpc and doesn't go outside aws network To transfer data you should do 3 things
+* Deploy a DataSync agent in on-premise VM.
+Agent can be installed on ec2 by using AMI.
+* Create a data transfer task
+* start transfer
+When you transfer data from s3 to some destination, DataSync first retrieve all files, so for Standard-IA/One-Zone-IA retrieval incur additional fees.
+When to use it:
+* storage gateway: use datasync to quickly migrate data to s3 and storage gateway to retain access to s3 data from on-premise
+* snowball: key difference from snow family is that datasync - online transfer, white snowball - for offline
+* S3 Transfer Acceleration: if your app already integrated with s3 it's better to use s3 TA, otherwise (or if you have other than s3 destination) use datasync